codeemoji/codeemoji-plugin/README.md

 # Cases of Structural Analysis

-The plugin also incorporates implementations of inlay hint providers for displaying structural characteristics of programming constructs, which are useful for extracting implicit information contained in them.
-The visual aid provided by such hints might facilitate scenarios in which the creation of complex code requires the programmer to contextualize otherwise difficultly inferable knowledge.
-A subset of these implementations specifically concerns the calculation of code complexity metrics that might help determining the difficulty level in understanding and maintaining code.
+The plugin also incorporates implementations of inlay hints that display structural characteristics of syntactic elements, which are useful for extracting implicit information contained in them.
+The visual aid provided by such hints can facilitate the creation of complex code where the programmer is required to contextualize otherwise difficultly inferable knowledge.
+A subset of these implementations specifically concerns the calculation of code complexity metrics that help determining the difficulty level in understanding and maintaining code.

 ## Code Complexity

-The computed code complexity metrics encompass the total number of methods per class, the cyclomatic complexity per method, the total number of identifiers per method and the total number of lines per method.
+The computed code complexity metrics encompass the total number of methods per class, the cyclomatic complexity per number of lines of code in a method, the total number of identifiers per method and the total number of lines per method.
 Each one of them has a predetermined but configurable threshold which, if exceeded, triggers the addition of an inlay hint displaying a warning.

 ### High Cyclomatic Complexity Method